anatzaf/Python_Project_Forecast_Flow_Report/README.md

 - Navigate to the project directory
 - Install the required packages using pip: "pip install -r requirements.txt"
 - exac "Run.py" with the params or enter "NoteBookToRun" notebook
+- Please note, after you run the program there is an option to download Excel to your computer

 This is what the final result looks like in Excel: